Mini Chunky Bee Crochet Pattern

 You can find most of these items in a craft store or on my Amazon Storefront.
 My Amazon Storefront contains my own personal favorites to use!
 It is an affiliate link, which means I will earn a small commission if you use it to make a purchase.
 This is one way that helps support me and lets me continue to make free content for you.

 While I do get some harder-to-find yarn colors off of Amazon (the ones linked on my storefront), I do also get a lot of my yarn from Joann!
-The colors that I used for the bee in the sample photo is buttercup, white, coal, and baby pink (these are also affiliate links that help to support me as well!)
+The colors that I used for the bee in the sample photo is buttercup, white, coal, and baby pink.
 However, I have noticed some changes to the shades since I made this pattern, so the colors may not be exact to the plushie I made.
+Update: With Joann no longer in business, I’ve switched to getting my Bernat Blanket yarn from Yarnspirations.

 Body: